dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/3-update-item/index.md

   .send()
 ```

-You can use the `UpdateItemOptions` type to explicitely type an object as an `UpdateItemCommand` options:
+You can use the `UpdateItemOptions` type to explicitly type an object as an `UpdateItemCommand` options object:

 ```ts
 import type { UpdateItemOptions } from 'dynamodb-toolbox/entity/actions/update'